soos3d/How-to-use-chessboard.js/README.md

 Find more about the position object in the [chessboard.js docs](https://chessboardjs.com/docs.html#config:position).

-This will be the result.

-> place image.
+This set up is the same as the FEN set up.

 Now you know how to use chessboard.js to create a static board and populate it how you want!